Quantum linear system solver based on time-optimal adiabatic quantum computing and quantum approximate optimization algorithm: Introduction

+The VTAA algorithm is a generalization of the standard amplitude amplification algorithm, and allows to quadratically amplify the success probability of quantum algorithms in which different branches stop at different time.
+In~\cite{Ambainis2012}, VTAA is first used to successfully improve the complexity of HHL algorithm to $\widetilde{\Or}(\kappa/\epsilon^3)$.
+In~\cite{ChildsKothariSomma2017}, the authors further combine VTAA algorithm and a low-precision phase estimate to improve the complexity of LCU to $\widetilde{\Or}(\kappa~\text{poly}(\log(\kappa/\epsilon)))$, which is near-optimal with respect to both $\kappa$ and $\epsilon$.
+It is worth noting that the VTAA algorithm is a complicated procedure and can be difficult to implement.
+Thus, it remains of great interest to obtain alternative algorithms to solve QLSP with near-optimal complexity scaling without resorting to VTAA.

-Alternative routes for solving QLSP are provided by the adiabatic quantum computing (AQC)~\cite{JansenRuskaiSeiler2007,AlbashLidar2018} and a closely related method called the randomization method (RM)~\cite{BoixoKnillSomma2009,SubasiSommaOrsucci2019}.
+Some of the alternative routes for solving QLSP are provided by the adiabatic quantum computing (AQC)~\cite{JansenRuskaiSeiler2007,AlbashLidar2018} and a closely related method called the randomization method (RM)~\cite{BoixoKnillSomma2009,SubasiSommaOrsucci2019}.
 The key idea of both AQC and RM is to solve QLSP as an \textit{eigenvalue} problem with respect to a transformed matrix.
-Assume that a Hamiltonian simulation can be efficiently performed on a quantum computer, it is shown that the runtime of RM scales as $\Or(\kappa\log (\kappa)/\epsilon)$~\cite{SubasiSommaOrsucci2019}.
+Assume that a Hamiltonian simulation can be efficiently performed on a quantum computer, it is shown that the runtime of RM scales as $\Or(\kappa\log (\kappa)/\epsilon)$~\cite{SubasiSommaOrsucci2019}, which achieves near-optimal complexity with respect to $\kappa$ without using VTAA algorithm as a subroutine.
 The key idea of the RM is to approximately follow the adiabatic path based on the quantum Zeno effect (QZE) using a Monte Carlo method.
 Although RM is inspired by AQC, the runtime complexity of the (vanilla) AQC is at least $\Or(\kappa^2/\epsilon)$~\cite{SubasiSommaOrsucci2019,BoixoSomma2010,AlbashLidar2018}.
 Therefore the RM is found to be at least quadratically faster than AQC with respect to $\kappa$.